What Is Keeping Your Mac Awake? Here's How to Find Out

 Open Terminal and run pmset -g assertions.
 The output lists every active power assertion, the app that filed it, and the assertion type.
 For a visual approach, open Activity Monitor, click the Energy tab, and sort by the Preventing Sleep column to see which processes are holding a wake lock.

 Each line shows an assertion type such as PreventUserIdleSystemSleep, the name the app gave it, and a process ID.
-The summary block at the top separates active assertions (Listed) from ones whose timer has fired but whose lock was not released (Timed Out).
-Both groups can block sleep, and the PID lets you trace each one back to its source process.
+The summary block at the top separates active assertions (Listed) from ones whose timer fired but whose lock was never released (Timed Out).
+Both can block sleep, and the PID lets you trace each one back to its source process.
+This command only shows assertions, though — a separate, global setting called SleepDisabled (visible in plain pmset -g) can also keep a Mac awake and won't appear in this list.

-Yes. macOS and many third-party download managers file a PreventUserIdleSystemSleep assertion while a transfer is in progress so the Mac does not sleep and interrupt the file.
-Once the download completes, the assertion is released and normal sleep behavior resumes.
+Yes. macOS and many third-party download managers file a PreventUserIdleSystemSleep assertion while a transfer is in progress so the Mac doesn't sleep and interrupt it.
+Once the download finishes, the assertion is released and normal sleep behavior resumes.

 Quitting the app releases its assertions immediately.
-For a CLI process like caffeinate, find its PID in pmset -g assertions output and run kill followed by that PID in Terminal.
+For a CLI process like caffeinate, find its PID in pmset -g assertions output and run kill followed by that PID.
 For a system daemon or background agent, check Login Items in System Settings → General and disable or remove the item so it stops relaunching.